-And even while having great choices on hand, sometimes I dread packing lunches as much as my kids dread homework.
-But I have learned how to make it easier for myself through the years.
+I hear ya.
+And I used to dread packing lunches as much as my kids dread homework.
+But I have learned how to make packing lunches easier for myself through the years.

 - We eliminate the morning rush.

 - Allowing the kids to help pack their lunches ensures that will actually eat their lunch!

 Let Kids Choose the Ingredients for their Lunch